firebase/extensions/firestore-bigquery-export/guides/GENERATE_SCHEMA_VIEW.md

+This is a place holder.

+Its content is developed in go/firestore-bigquery-export-docs

 ### Firestore BigQuery collection Mirroring Extension

 Use this extension to mirror the contents of a Firestore collection in a BigQuery table.
 The extension creates a Firestore-triggered Cloud Function that runs each time a document is created, updated or deleted within the chosen Firestore collection to mirror.